Hecate2/blockchain-security-guidelines/README.md

 #### Your connection may be listened by a third party

 Surely you do not have mechanisms like `HTTPS`.
 You might be talking to a third party which retransmits your messages to your designated target.
 You may be even talking to yourself if the third party decide to modify and retransmit messages to yourself.

+# Garbage Collection

+There have been many denial-of-service vulnerabilities related to garbage collection codes of common programming languages.
+And such vulnerabilities on the blockchain may lead to total failure of all nodes if vicious smart contracts are executed by an attacker.